December 7, 2011 – 6:58 pm | 16 Comments

-To troubleshoot or analyze a particular problem, it is often handy to take a closer look at the actual SIP traffic being sent to and from 3CX Phone System or the 3CX VOIP client.
+To troubleshoot or analyze a particular problem, it is often handy to take a closer look at the actual SIP traffic being sent to and from 3CX Phone System or the 3CX client.

 For example: